Glossary

 Low value purchase system

-The Low Value Purchase System enables buyers to purchase low cost, low value goods and services from Small and Medium-sized Enterprises (SME) and Voluntary, Community and Social Enterprise (VCSE) suppliers.
+The Low Value Purchase System is a commercial agreement which enables buyers to buy low cost, low value goods and services from suppliers including Small and Medium-sized Enterprises (SME) and Voluntary, Community and Social Enterprise (VCSE) suppliers.

 M